 o sentado borracho en mi ataúd ...

-or sitting up drunk in my coffin …
+or sitting drunk in my coffin ...

-The accused opens with threats, warning his tormentors of violence, in an impersonal gangster voice (“one can kill perfectly").
-But his oration disintegrates into a clownish, baggy-pants harangue -- invoking the great philosophers, a back-pedaling defense of his rhetoric, and finally the admission of his powerlessness.
-Faced with the force of law, of police, and of the state, the citizen has no choice but be obedient or appear ridiculous, even to himself.
+The accused opens with threats warning his tormentors with violence in an impersonal gangster voice (“one can kill perfectlyâ€).
+But his oration disintegrates into a clownish baggy-pants harangue invoking the great philosophers back-pedalling in defense of his rhetoric and finally admitting his own powerlessness.
+Faced with the force of law of police and of the state the citizen has no choice but to be obedient or appear ridiculous even to himself.

 Vallejo’s complaint extends beyond social justice.
-Our culture fails to reconcile drives and passions, with tragic results.
-But there is a deeper ill, the failure of religious faith to stand against our humiliations and suffering.
-For Vallejo this “pain without end" results from “being born this way, without cause."
-This gentle poem of failed love runs off the rails and ends in existential despair.
+Our culture fails to reconcile drives and passions with tragic results.
+But there is a deeper ill: the failure of religious faith to stand against our humiliations and suffering.
+For Vallejo this “pain without end†results from “being born this way without cause.†This gentle poem of failed love runs off the rails and ends in existential despair.

-Se acabó el extraño, con quien, tarde
+Se acabó el extraño con quien tarde

-It’s over with that stranger, with whom,
+It’s over with that stranger with whom

-la noche, regresabas parla y parla.
+la noche regresabas parla y parla.

-late at night, you returned, jabbering.
+late at night you returned jabbering.

-Ya no habra quien me aguarde,
+Ya no habrá quien me aguarde

-Now there won’t be someone waiting
+Now there will be no one waiting for me

-dispuesto mi lugar, bueno lo malo.
+dispuesto mi lugar bueno lo malo.

 Se acabó la calurosa tarde;

-tu gran bahia y tu clamor; la charla
+tu gran bahía y tu clamor; la charla

 con tu madre acabada

-chatter with your all-too-perfect mother
+with your all-too-perfect mother

 que nos brindaba un té lleno de tarde.

-who brought us tea full of afternoon.
+who brought us a tea full of afternoon.

-Se acabó todo al fin: las vacaciones,
+Se acabó todo al fin: las vacaciones

-tu obediencia de pechos, tu manera
+tu obediencia de pechos tu manera

-your obedient breasts, your way of
+your obedient breasts your way

 de pedirme que no me vaya fuera.

-y se acabó el diminutivo, para
+Y se acabó el diminutivo para

-mi mayoria en el dolor sin fin,
+mi mayoría en el dolor sin fin

-Y nuestro haber nacido asi sin causa.
+y nuestro haber nacido así sin causa.

-In this tidy sonnet, a form unusual for Vallejo, perspective shifts confusingly.
-What ought to be a triumph, the rival discarded, invites instead an unpleasant reflection in which the victor realizes the emptiness of his prize.
-The courtship is a barren charade of pleasantries, of polite tea “full of afternoon."
+In this tidy sonnet a form unusual for Vallejo perspective shifts confusingly.
+What ought to be a triumph the rival discarded instead invites an unpleasant reflection in which the victor realizes the emptiness of his prize.
+The courtship is a barren charade of pleasantries of polite tea “full of afternoon.”
 Even the sexual allure is obedient to recipe as is the little drama of her pleading.
-Instead, his victory brings cosmic disgust.
+Instead his victory brings cosmic disgust.

-This theme of the fierce gravity of social convention, of lost souls condemned to mechanical ritual, receives Vallejo’s comic treatment in “Height and Hair":
+This theme of the fierce gravity of social convention of lost souls condemned to mechanical ritual receives Vallejo’s comic treatment in “Height and Hair”:

-Altura y pelos Height and Hair
+Altura y pelos

-Quién no tiene su vestido azul?
+¿Quién no tiene su vestido azul?

 Who doesn’t have his corporate blue suit?

-Quién no almuerza y no toma el tranvia,
+¿Quién no almuerza y no toma el tranvía

-Who doesn’t breakfast and take the train
+Who doesn’t breakfast and take the tram

-With his assigned cigarette and his pocket
+with his assigned cigarette and his pocket

 full of pain?